vesterheim/vesterheim.github.io/join-give/membership/index.md

 *   _Vesterheim_, our lushly illustrated magazine published twice a year, featuring in-depth articles focusing on the museum’s priceless collection of artifacts, Norwegian-American history and culture, and related topics.
 *   Discount on class tuition.
-*   Discounts on most items and mail orders from the Museum Store
+*   Discounts on most items and mail orders from the Museum Store.
 *   Free admission to the museum.
-*   Special “Member Appreciation” events
+*   Special “Member Appreciation” events.
 *   Discount on space rental of Vesterheim’s Bethania Church.
 *   Benefits at over 200 museums across the USA through the Time Travelers program.